MicrosoftDocs/win32/desktop-src/Msi/sendtofolder.md

 ---
-Description: The installer sets the SendToFolder property to the full path of the SendTo folder for the current user. ms.assetid: 403e868a-b844-4860-bb9f-744ca931a3a8
+description: The installer sets the SendToFolder property to the full path of the SendTo folder for the current user. ms.assetid: 403e868a-b844-4860-bb9f-744ca931a3a8
 title: SendToFolder property
 ms.topic: reference